Philippines–United States relations

 Philippines–United States relations (Ugnayang Pilipinas at Estados Unidos) are the bilateral and diplomatic relations of the Republic of the Philippines and the United States of America.

 The relationship has been historically strong, described by some as a "special relationship" as a consequence of the Philippines' American colonial period between 1898 and 1946.
-The Philippines is one of the United States oldest Asian partners and a strategically major non-NATO ally.
+The Philippines is one of the United States' oldest Asian partners and a strategically major non-NATO ally.
 Since 1951, the countries have been formally bound in a mutual defense treaty.
 An outlier was the early presidency of Rodrigo Duterte, who sought closer relations with China and Russia.

-The United States was consistently ranked as one of the Philippines' favorite nations in the world—90% of Filipinos viewed the U.S. and 91% viewed Americans favorably in 2002; 90% viewed U.S. influence positively in 2011; 85% viewed the U.S. and Americans favorably in 2013; 92% viewed the U.S. favorably in 2015; and 94% had confidence in then-U.S. president Barack Obama—making the Philippines one of the most pro-American countries in the world.
+The economic dimensions of the relationship have been shaped by U.S. advocacy for neoliberal reforms under the Washington Consensus framework, implemented through IMF and World Bank structural adjustment programs since the 1980s.

-This article discusses Philippine–American relations after Philippine independence from the United States in 1946, while the article History of the Philippines (1898–1946) describes the history of the Philippines during American colonial rule.
+This article covers Philippine–American relations after Philippine independence from the United States in 1946, while the article History of the Philippines (1898–1946) describes the history of the Philippines during American colonial rule.